0x4ka/Quartz/content/thoughts/Do not design for speculators.md

 ---
-title: "Do not design for speculators"
+title: 'Do not design for speculators'
 date: 2023-06-22T03:38:44.000+09:00
 tags:
 ---